News · Cataract surgery · Updated May 2026

 Cataract surgery recovery week by week: a UK 2026 timeline

-Modern phacoemulsification cataract surgery with intraocular lens (IOL) implantation takes 10–15 minutes per eye, is essentially painless, and most UK patients are seeing clearly within 24 to 48 hours.
-The eye then settles steadily over the next 4 to 6 weeks: drops are tapered, restrictions ease and your final spectacle prescription is finalised.
-This evidence-based UK 2026 guide walks you through what to expect day by day and week by week — including the drop schedule, what you can and cannot do, DVLA driving rules, when the second eye is operated on and the red-flag symptoms that need a same-day call.
+Modern phacoemulsification cataract surgery with an intraocular lens (IOL) takes 10–15 minutes per eye, is essentially painless, and most UK patients are seeing clearly within 24 to 48 hours.
+The eye then settles steadily over 4 to 6 weeks as drops are tapered and restrictions ease.

 Honest one-liner: cataract surgery is one of the fastest-recovering elective operations in modern medicine — most people are at the supermarket the next day.
 The 4–6 week timeline is for full visual stabilisation, not for getting back to normal life.